-Biology Business Chemistry English Government History Mathematics Physics Psychology Spanish Special Education: Comprehensive K-12, Interventionist K-8, Interventionist 6-12 STUDENT TEACHING Each student's teaching experience in the MAT degree program is a full semester with placement in two different settings.
+Biology Business Chemistry English Government History Mathematics Physics Psychology Spanish Special Education: (Comprehensive K-12, Interventionist K-8, Interventionist 6-12) STUDENT TEACHING Each student's teaching experience in the MAT degree program is a full semester with placement in two different settings.
 Teacher candidates are expected to be in the schools for the full day, following the same schedule as their cooperating teacher.
 A student teacher cannot be paid for being in the classroom.
 Students seeking an initial teaching license in Tennessee are required to have completed all methods courses at Carson-Newman University.
 Student teachers cannot take any courses during their student teaching semester except in extreme circumstances, and then no more than one course, which must be the last course needed for licensure or degree.
 Approval to take a course during student teaching must be obtained from the student's advisor and department chair.
-Student teachers are required to carry liability insurance during all practica as well as during the student teaching experience.
-Prior to enrolling in the student teaching semester, students are required to have passed scores on the appropriate content knowledge licensure exam.
-Prior to the completion of the student teaching semester, students are required to obtain passing scores on all exams required for licensure in their major area of study.
+Student teachers are required to carry liability insurance during all practice as well as during the student teaching experience.
+Prior to enrolling in studentteachingsemester, students are required to have passed scores on the appropriate content knowledge licensure exam.
+Prior to the completion of the student teaching semester, students are required to obtain passing scores on all exams required for licensure intheir majorarea of study.
 All content area exams required for licensure must be passed before a passing grade is assigned for the seminar course.
 Successful completion of seminar is a requirement for completion of MAT licensure programs.
-MAT - ELEMENTARY EDUCATION K-5 WITH LICENSURE (57 CREDITS) Pre-Student Teaching, 42 credits EDUC 505: Introduction to Diagnostic Reading Instruction: Techniques & Strategies, 3 credits EDUC 531: Evaluation of Learning, 3 credits EDUC 533: Educational Technology, 3 credits EDUC 555: Literacy Development through Language Arts, 3 credits EDUC 558: Foundations of Education, 3 credits EDUC 560: Classroom Management, 3 credits EDUC 561: Effective Home, School, Community Relations, 3 credits EDUC 601: Curriculum, Instruction, & Management of the PK-5 Classroom, 3 credits (Practicum required) EDUC 603: K-8 Mathematics Methods, 3 credits (Practicum required) EDUC 605: K-8 Social Studies Methods, 3 credits (Practicum required) EDUC 606: K-8 Science Methods, 3 credits (Practicum required) EDUC 655: Reading Instruction & Assessment, 3 credits (Practicum required) SPED 508: Survey of Persons with Exceptionalities, 3 credits (Practicum required) SPED 524: Techniques for Inclusion of Diverse Learners, 3 credits Enhanced Student Teaching, 9 credits EDUC 667: Student Teaching: Placement One, 4 credits EDUC 668: Student Teaching: Placement Two, 4 credits EDUC 669: Seminar in Student Teaching, 1 hour Research, 6-9 credits.
+MAT - ELEMENTARY EDUCATION K-5 WITH LICENSURE (57 CREDITS) Pre-Student Teaching, 42 credits.
+Courses are 3 credits each EDUC 505: Introduction to Diagnostic Reading Instruction: Techniques & Strategies EDUC 531: Evaluation of Learning EDUC 533: Educational Technology EDUC 555: Literacy Development through Language Arts EDUC 558: Foundations of Education EDUC 560: Classroom Management EDUC 561: Effective Home, School, Community Relations EDUC601: Curriculum, Instruction, & Management of the PK-5 Classroom (Practicum required) EDUC 603: K-8 Mathematics Methods, (Practicum required) EDUC 605: K-8 Social Studies Methods, (Practicum required) EDUC 606: K-8 Science Methods, (Practicum required) EDUC 655: Reading Instruction & Assessment, (Practicum required) SPED508: Survey of Persons with Exceptionalities, (Practicum required) SPED 524: Techniques for Inclusion of Diverse Learners Enhanced Student Teaching, 9 credits EDUC 667: Student Teaching: Placement One, 4 credits EDUC 668: Student Teaching: Placement Two, 4 credits EDUC 669: Seminar in Student Teaching, 1 hour Research, 6-9 credits, courses are 3 credits each EDUC 630: Educational Research Non-Thesis: